trovares/Cyber-LANL/README.md

   evidence of lateral movement within an enterprise network

   - [Insider Threat Detection](insider_threat/insider_exfiltration_days2-3.ipynb) is
-  an example of lookging for a pattern of an insider exfiltrating sensitive information to an external destination
+  an example of looking for a pattern of an insider exfiltrating sensitive information to an external destination

 ## License